Moduli spaces of sextic curves with simple singularities and their compactifications: ADE Sextic Curves and K3 Surfaces

-Assume that there is a singularity $q\in Z$ of ADE type $R$.
+Assume that $Z$ has a singular point $q$ of ADE type $R$, which is necessarily irreducible.
 The preimage of $q$ in $X$ is a union of exceptional curves, which we call the resolution graph of $q$.
-The following is a corollary of Proposition \ref{prop: involution on irred root lattice}. \begin{prop} The Dynkin diagram of type $R$ is the dual graph of the resolution graph of $q$.
+The following proposition characterizes the induced $\iota$-action on such a resolution graph.
+It follows from some direct computations with affine coordinates.
+For these and other basic facts on ADE singularities, one can see for instance \cite[III, \S 7]{barth2004compact}. \begin{prop} The dual graph of the resolution graph of $q$ is the Dynkin diagram of type $R$.
 The involution $\iota$ naturally acts on the Dynkin diagram of $R$.
 If $R=A_1, D_{2n}, E_7, E_8$, the $\iota$-action on the Dynkin diagram is identity.
 In other cases, the $\iota$-action on the Dynkin diagram is the unique nontrivial involution of the corresponding Dynkin diagram. \end{prop} \begin{rmk} We denote by $L(R)$ the associated root lattice of type $R$.
 The resolution of $q$ induces a natural embedding $L(R)\hookrightarrow H^2(X,\ZZ)$.
-Since the exceptional curves form a base of $L(R)$, the induced $\iota$-action on $L(R)$ is given by Propsition \ref{prop: iota-action on resolution graph/base}. \end{rmk}
+Since the exceptional curves define a base of $L(R)$, the induced $\iota$-action on $L(R)$ is given by Propsition \ref{prop: iota-action on resolution graph/base}. \end{rmk}